 Procedures for Program Accreditation

-Assistance with Accreditation.
-Undergraduate Studies (UGS) can provide three types of assistance with the accreditation process
+Graduate & Undergraduate Programs (GUP) can provide three types of assistance with the accreditation process:

 - Assist programs with the identification of the sources of the data required as part of the program self study.